edamontology/edamontologyDocs/governance.rst

   * Help arrange funding for EDAM
   * Advocate EDAM

-  The EDAM Developers will respect advice of the Steering Group and give progress reports by email.
-The Steering Group will be reconstituted (by the Developers) as and when required to ensure membership reflects current activity and interest.
+  The EDAM Developers will respect advice of the Advisory Group and give progress reports by email.
+The Advisory Group will be reconstituted (by the Developers) as and when required to ensure membership reflects current activity and interest.

 2. **EDAM Developers** are typically funded to develop EDAM.
 The group is quasi-democratic with a leader (currently Jon Ison) having the final say where necessary (it seldom is).
-The leader ensures the Steering Group, and all developers, editors and contributors, are listened to, respected and informed.
+The leader ensures the Advisory Group, and all developers, editors and contributors, are listened to, respected and informed.
 The leader may be temporarily appointed from the developers as necessary, *e.g.* during holidays.  `Developers <http://edamontologydocs.readthedocs.io/en/latest/contributors.html#edam-developers>`_ must have the intent and some capacity to develop EDAM in the long-term.
 They have 3 primary responsibilities:

   * Agree aims and general good practice to uphold the EDAM principles
   * Oversee and approve developments and routine maintenance